galaxyproject/training-material/topics/introduction/tutorials/introduction-to-cpt-galaxy/tutorial.md

 topic_name: introduction
 tutorial_name: introduction-to-cpt-galaxy
 ---
+Last updated: Feb.
+7 2024

 > ### Agenda
 >
-> In this tutorial, the following Galaxy characteristics will be reviewed:
+> In this tutorial, the following topics will be reviewed:
 >
 > 1. First-time users
 >    > * Registering an account in Galaxy and Apollo